BeyondCombustion/The-Book-fka-The-Consensus/No Longer In Production/Hopper Labs/Documention/Cleaning and Maintnance.md

 - Do not use any conductive grease or other substance on your threads or back-end.
 While the application of this conductive grease in the proper way will not hurt your device, the tight tolerances make it very easy to create a short circuit, ruining your Hopper.
 - Do not remove the screen from the front-end or chamber.
 Incorrect removal or installation could cause your device to stop working.

 We hope our suggestions help everyone maintain their Hoppers.
-Have any other questions related to cleaning?
-Or have a topic you would like us to discuss?
-Email blog@grasshoppervape.com with your suggestions.